Lease Extension Solicitors

-Steathers has a very active and well known property law team and one of our specialisms is advising clients on extending leases and buying freeholds.
+Streathers has a very active and well known property law team and one of our specialisms is advising clients on extending leases.

-Residential long leaseholders have a statutory right, in certain circumstances, to either purchase the freehold or to extend the lease at a reasonable price.
-This is known as leasehold enfranchisement.
+Residential long leaseholders have a statutory right, in certain circumstances, to obtain a new lease for a price.
+This is known as a lease extension.

 - Some flat owners are unaware of the need to extend and only become aware when marketing their flat for sale.
-A property owner must have been registered as the legal proprietor at the Land Registry for 2 years before being eligible to use the statutory lease extension process.
-It may be possible for the current owner of a property to start the statutory process by serving the necessary notice and then to legally transfer (assign) the benefit of the notice to a new owner.
-In this scenario, there is often a discussion about adjustments to agreed sale price bearing in mind the buyer will ultimately pay for the extension.
+As a flat owner must have been registered as the legal proprietor at the Land Registry for 2 years before being eligible to use the statutory lease extension process, it is possible for the current owner of a property to start the statutory process by serving the necessary notice between exchange of contracts and completion and then to legally transfer (assign) the benefit of the notice to a new owner.

 How long does it take to extend a lease?